-Thirty-three percent of the study area is comprised of sensitive ecosystems (SE); twenty-seven percent of the area was included in the other important ecosystem (OIE) categories.
-The high proportion of SEs and OIEs in the study area reflects the choice of a study area known to have high ecological values.
-Wetlands, old forests, riparian ecosystems, and coniferous woodlands were extremely rare in the study area.
-Although areas of intact grasslands, broadleaf woodlands, and sparsely vegetated ecosystems remained, much of the area was covered by altered ecosystems and disturbed grasslands.
+Thirty-one percent of the study area is comprised of sensitive ecosystems (SE); fourteen percent of the area was included in the other important ecosystem (OIE) categories.
+Wetlands, old forests, riparian ecosystems, and broadleaf woodlands were extremely rare in the study area.
+Although greater areas of intact grasslands, coniferous woodlands, and sparsely vegetated ecosystems remained, much of the area was covered by altered ecosystems including extensive agricultural fields, young forests, and some disturbed grasslands.
 Remaining grasslands are at risk to invasive plant species introduction or spread.

 Many of the sensitive ecosystems are at high risk from human settlement, including loss, fragmentation, or further degradation by human use and invasion by non-native plants.
-These areas provide many social values including a scenic backdrop for the city and increased property values.
-With the study area supporting so much of remaining rare and fragile ecosystems, it is paramount that a comprehensive planning exercise be undertaken for the study area to balance the retention and ecological sustainability of sensitive ecosystems with sustainable land development.
+Many forested areas have become thick with ingrowth and are at risk of loss to catastrophic wildfires.
+These areas provide many social values including recreation opportunities and increased property values.
+With the study area supporting many remaining rare and fragile ecosystems, it is paramount to balance the retention and ecological sustainability of sensitive ecosystems with sustainable land development.